-Leather is expensive, and often carries sentimental value as well.
-High-quality leather items can be passed down from generation to generation, especially if they’re treated with care.
+Leather is expensive and often carries sentimental value.
+High-quality leather items can be passed down from generation to generation, especially if they’ve been treated with care.

 The key to that process is a good leather conditioning and care regimen.
-Genuine leather is a natural material derived from a hide, and as such, it is used from the natural oils from the animal.
+Genuine leather is a natural material derived from a hide, and as such, it contains natural oils from the animal.
 Once the leather has been treated and turned into something else — whether that’s your favorite leather handbag, a jacket or leather car seats — you need to replace that natural oil with a leather conditioner.

-The best leather conditioners are all-natural, nontoxic and rich, oil-based formulas.
-An oil-based conditioner, such as Leather Honey Leather Conditioner, will penetrate into the leather’s pores, hydrating the individual fibers of the leather from the inside out, and preventing cracking and over-drying.
-Here’s how to choose the best leather conditioner, including some surprising information about what youdon’twant.
+The best conditioners for leather are natural, rich, oil-based formulas.
+An oil-based conditioner, such as Leather Honey Leather Conditioner, will penetrate into the leather’s pores, hydrating the individual fibers of the leather from the inside out.
+Here’s how to choose the best conditioner for leather, including some surprising information about what youdon’twant.

 It can’t be overstated: Leather is a simple, natural material, and the products you use on it should be, too.
-That means skipping chemical-laden products, smelly polishes and thin, watery spray formulas, which may initially make your leather appear shiny but don’t do anything to make it last long-term.
-At best, these products give your leather a superficial boost that wears off quickly; at worst, they can damage your leather by actually drying it out over time.
-Instead, look for a product that is nontoxic and natural.
+That means skipping chemical-laden products, smelly polishes and thin, watery spray formulas.
+Sure, initially there might make your leather appear shiny, but they won't do anything to make it last long-term.
+At best, these products give your leather a superficial boost that wears off quickly.
+At worst, they can damage your leather by actually drying it out over time.
+Instead, look for a product that is nontoxic.

-This means we’re ruling out wax, which is common in leather care products, but avoided in the best leather conditioners.
+Wax, which is common in leather care products, should be avoided.
 That’s because wax leaves a sticky, oily residue on the leather, which can ultimately seal the leather’s pores (bad, as we noted above) and damage things that get in contact with your leather, like your clothing.
 It’s also not good for perforated leather, which is frequently seen in auto leather — it can build up and even turn white in the holes.

 In this case, a crowd is often right — the best leather conditioners should have thousands of positive, verified reviews from customers on Amazon and other online platforms.
-While there will be negative experiences sprinkled in — no product is going to work for every piece of leather — those should be few and far between and if you read between the lines, you should be able to notice themes where the product was used incorrectly, rather than performing poorly.
-Often, this happens when consumers don’t spot test or use a leather conditioner designed for genuine leather on faux leather or vinyl.
+While there will be negative experiences sprinkled in — no product is going to work for every piece of leather — those should be few and far between.

 Finally, you’ll thank yourself if you follow the leather conditioner’s instructions carefully.
 Each product has detailed instructions that are specific to that product’s process, and following them is key to a good experience.